Search for opportunities to participate in a digestive systems and liver disease research study.

 Nationally Ranked by U.S. News & World Report

-UT Southwestern Medical Center is ranked as one of the nation’s best hospitals for gastroenterology and GI surgery, according to U.S. News & World Report.
+UT Southwestern Medical Center is ranked as one of the nation’s top hospitals for gastroenterology and GI surgery by U.S. News & World Report.

 UT Southwestern Medical Center is dedicated to providing superior care to patients who have conditions affecting the gastrointestinal (GI) tract.
 Our GI surgeons are experts in the latest surgical techniques to help patients achieve their best health.